Richard Wyckoff: Critics

-Wyckoff Method
+Wyckoff method

 Wyckoff wrote about numerous trading techniques.
 These techniques evolved and, at times, contradicted one another throughout his decades of published works; including books, articles, and interviews.
 For example: Wyckoff at one point criticized charts and held that tape reading was a superior method to trading, but later admitted that he changed his mind over time.

 Towards the end of his life, Wyckoff sold a multi-part correspondence course on the method he claimed to use to trade speculative financial assets.
 The course material was leased, not sold, at a cost of approximately $10,000 for the first, 400-page, part of the course (in 2025 inflation-adjusted USD).

-Since then, this method has been dubbed “The Wyckoff Method” or “The Wyckoff Theory”.
+Since then, this method has been dubbed “The Wyckoff Method” or “The Wyckoff Theory” and it was considerably rewritten by his method's promoters in the years following his death.
 Wyckoff’s course focused on price action and some aspects of volume analysis; although Wyckoff stated that a thorough look into his style of volume analysis required an additional work, which he did not live to publish.
 Part of the instructional course did not disclose key details of his method of price-volume analysis, instead upselling the reader on an additional subscription service whereupon the necessary analysis would be mailed out instead.

 Wyckoff stated repeatedly in his works that his method of trading is subjective and cannot be reduced to “mechanical” or mathematical means, which may help explain the contradictions and ambiguities throughout his own texts, including those within the aforementioned course.
 As a consequence of the Wyckoff Method’s subjectivity, contradictions, and lack of completeness, it is not possible to objectively measure its efficacy and this, thereby, may help explain why peer-reviewed and falsifiable research into its efficacy is almost non-existent.
 Limited published research on very specific aspects of the broader Wyckoff Method may cite—not Wyckoff’s own published materials—but the derivative materials composed by his later followers and proponents.
 Such derivative methods are generally dubbed “Wyckoff 2.0” in order to distinguish them from Wyckoff’s own works.
 Researchers may erroneously conflate Wyckoff 2.0 with the original Wyckoff Method, even though such derivative methods may not accurately mirror Richard Wyckoff’s original information.

-Author
+Selected Works

 Richard Wyckoff authored several books on stock market trading and technical analysis, including: